Department of Decision Sciences

 Prepare for a high demand career field in business

 If you are aspiring to prepare for a professional multidisciplinary management-centered career with meaningful credentials, then our programs are right for you.

 The Department of Decision Sciences at Embry-Riddle Aeronautical University Worldwide can be a beneficial step for you.
-The Department offers the M.S. in Engineering Management, the B.S., and M.S in Logistics and Supply Chain Management, and the B.S. and M.S. in Project Management programs.
+The department offers a bachelor's and master's degrees in Logistics and Supply Chain Management and Project Management, as well as a master's degree in Engineering Management.

 The department’s curricula are designed around meeting industry demands for skilled professionals in fields involving management within complex industry environments that require the application of advanced decision-making.

-The M.S. in Engineering Management (MSEM) welcomes engineering and scientific professionals (STEM-professionals) who seek to transition into a managerial career path by building or enhancing skills in the areas of planning, coordinating, and directing production or research activities.
+The master's program in Engineering Management welcomes engineering and scientific professionals (STEM-professionals) who seek to transition into a managerial career path by building or enhancing skills in the areas of planning, coordinating, and directing production or research activities.
 The degree also provides technical professionals exposure to the non-technical areas of business including marketing, sales, and overall management.

 Graduates of the MSEM program have many options to explore.
 Technical organizations require managers who understand the technical nature of the firm’s business.
 Upon completion of the multi-disciplinary degree, students will have the knowledge to become managers in a technical organization.
 They may also apply their technical and managerial skillset in the field of consulting.